quarkus-qe/quarkus-openshift-test-suite/README.md

 - `prime_number_test_{uniqueId}`: with information about the calculation of the prime number (count, max, sum)

 Where `{uniqueId}` is an unique identifier that is calculated at startup time to uniquely identify the metrics of the application.

+In order to run this module, the OpenShift user must have permission to create ServiceMonitor CRDs and access to the `openshift-user-workload-monitoring` namespace.
+See [Other Prerequisites](#other-prerequisites) section.

+### `micrometer/prometheus-kafka`

+Verifies that the kafka metrics are exposed in the embedded Prometheus instance provided by OpenShift.

+As part of this application, there is one Kafka consumer and one Kafka producer, therefore consumer and producer metrics are expected.

+In order to run this module, the OpenShift user must have permission to create ServiceMonitor CRDs and access to the `openshift-user-workload-monitoring` namespace.
+See [Other Prerequisites](#other-prerequisites) section.

 ### `messaging/artemis`